djpisano3/chiles-pipeline/README.md

 CHILES_pipe_restore.py') before you run the next module.
 CASA does not always remove caltables from memory after plotting so you will likely have to restart CASA when re-running modules.

-Description of latest changes:

-v3.0:  	Updated to CASA 5.1.2,
-	changed from split to oldsplit (due to errors in split) changed flagging to clip spw=14, then determine RMS for RFLAG, then flag. no EXTEND on flagging routines anymore
-		time-averaging is still being done for the target (using preset RMS)

-v3.4:   Masking of RFI-affected channels is done for calibrators in the initial module.
-Plots have also been updated.

 Detailed description of CHILES pipeline scripts: